 Modifier virtual codes

-ALT modifier’s virtual code is named VK_xMENU instead of something like VK_ALT.
-The reason is historical: initially, the primary function of the ALT key was keyboard navigation through Windows menus.
+The ALT modifier’s virtual code is named VK_xMENU instead of something like VK_ALT.
+The reason is historical: initially, the primary function of the ALT key was to provide a keyboard interface for menu navigation.

-KbdEdit does not check if the necessary modifier virtual codes are actually mapped to physical keys – it is up to the user to verify that the low-level mappings are correct.
-If CTRL is enabled, but no physical keys are mapped to VK_xCTRL, this modifier will effectively be turned off, which might or might not be the intent.
+Regardless of the modifier key, KbdEdit does not check if the necessary modifier virtual key codes are actually mapped to physical keys – it is up to the user to verify that these mappings are correct.
+For example, if CTRL is enabled, but no physical keys are mapped to VK_xCTRL, this modifier will effectively be turned off, which may or may not be the intent.